Skip to main content

 Inventory Crypto Carefully

 Crypto values fluctuate dramatically.
 Once you have secured access, do not delay documenting the holdings for estate inventory purposes.
 The fair market value at date of death establishes both the estate value and the basis for the beneficiary.
+Texas imposes no state income tax and no state estate tax, so this valuation matters for the federal return and the beneficiary's basis rather than any Texas tax.
+Crypto held in a marital estate is also community property in Texas unless it is separate property, which affects how much of the holding passes through the decedent's estate.

 Platform-Specific Guidance